lambdaclass/concrete/ROADMAP.md

   must remain absent.
 - Release bundles have stable schemas, replay commands, assumption/trust reports, and proof-link provenance.
+- A verified-profile policy gate exists and is used by every release-facing proof/audit claim; public examples cannot bypass it with stale proofs, unapproved assumptions, or hidden trusted/Unsafe boundaries.
 - The stdlib/runtime boundary is stable enough for daily examples.
 - At least one external user completes the first-user tutorial and a useful audit/proof workflow without compiler-author intervention.